 We hope this information answers your questions.
 If you have any further questions, you can ask your radiographer, doctor or nurse at the hospital where you are having your treatment.

 Radiotherapy is the use of high-energy x-rays (and other rays) to treat cancer.
 Radiotherapy has to be aimed very precisely to make sure that exactly the right area of the body is treated each time.

-It's important that a person having radiotherapy lies still while the treatment is in progress.
+It's important to lie still while the treatment is in progress.
 This is because any movement could change the area that gets treated.

-Wearing a mask reduces the possibility of any movement while the radiotherapy is given.
-The mask is only worn during the planning procedures and during the treatment itself, which usually takes about 10-15 minutes at a time each day.
-You will wear the same mask for planning and treatment.
-You will not have to wear the mask at any other time.
+Wearing a mask reduces the possibility of any movement while you’re having radiotherapy.
+You only wear the mask during the planning procedures and during the treatment itself.
+Treatment usually takes about 10-20 minutes at a time each day.
+You’ll wear the same mask for planning and for treatment.
+You won’t have to wear the mask at any other time.